shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 ### Viewing your changes

 There is no need to restart the application for the changes to take effect.
-However, most static files are cached by browsers, so you will need to clear the browser beforehand.
+However, most static files are cached by browsers, so you will need to clear the browser's cache beforehand.
 The `shift+ctrl+del` combination does the job in most cases.
 Leave the cookies option unchecked, so there is no need to log in after every refresh.

 Alternatively, you can use a private browsing session.